View Timothy Schoepf's Obituary on CommunityNewspaperGroup.com and share memories

 |

-Pastor Timothy "Tim" Paul Schoepf, 68, most recently of Waterloo, went home to be with his Lord on Monday, July 8, 2019, of pancreatic cancer at the Cedar Valley Hospice Home, Kimball Ave, Waterloo.
+Pastor Timothy "Tim" Paul Schoepf, age 68, most recently of 1954 Pinehurst Lane, Waterloo, went home to be with his Lord on Monday, July 8, 2019 of pancreatic cancer at the Cedar Valley Hospice Home, Kimball Ave, Waterloo.

+The funeral will be held Saturday, Aug.
+3, 2?p.m., with an hour of fellowship before services where family will be present at his beloved Hedrick-Martinsburg United Methodist Church of Hedrick, Iowa.
+Attendees are invited to stay for a dessert and salad luncheon following the service provided by the ever-faithful UMW.

 Funeral arrangements were entrusted to Jamison-Schmitz Funeral Home, Oelwein.